-Patton Pharmacy offers Dr. Comfort therapeutic shoes, custom fit to you by Danni Vandenbergh, our certified therapeutic shoe fitter.
+Patton Pharmacy offers Dr. Comfort therapeutic shoes custom fitted by our certified therapeutic shoe fitter.
 This service ensures that you will be properly measured, and it allows you to submit an insurance claim for coverage.

 Check with your insurance company to see what coverage it provides.
 Medicare B covers for one pair of shoes and three pairs of custom inserts per year if a person is 65 or older and has been diagnosed with diabetes type II and an accompanying foot problem related to the diabetes.
 This includes neuropathy, poor circulation, foot deformity, amputation, pre-ulcerative callus, or previous foot ulceration.
 Therapeutic shoes and inserts are available without a prescription and may be purchased without insurance as well.